Vietnam.vn - Nền tảng quảng bá Việt Nam

 Anchoring home

-I was born in a poor countryside, where the river bends like an arm reaching out to hold the village.
-Every morning, the sound of oars gently splashing, the voices of people calling each other from the opposite bank echoes like my mother calling her child in my dreams.
+I was born in a poor countryside, where the river bends like an outstretched arm holding the village.
+Every morning, the sound of oars gently splashing, the voices of people calling to each other from the opposite bank echoes like my mother calling her child in my dreams.

 Báo Quảng NamBáo Quảng Nam22/06/2025